ghuntley/Buildalyzer/README.md

 ## What Is It?

 Buildalyzer lets you run MSBuild from your own code and returns information about the project.
 By default, it runs a [design-time build](https://daveaglick.com/posts/running-a-design-time-build-with-msbuild-apis) which is higher performance than a normal build because it doesn't actually try to compile the project.
 You can use it to perform analysis of MSBuild projects, get project properties, or create a Roslyn Workspace using [Buildalyzer.Workspaces](https://www.nuget.org/packages/Buildalyzer.Workspaces/).
-It runs MSBuild out-of-process and therefore should work anywhere, anytime, and on any platform you can build the project yourself manually on the command line.
+It runs MSBuild out-of-process and therefore should work anywhere, anytime, and on any platform where you can build the project on the command line.

 ```csharp